usuaero/Pylot/docs/source/installation.md

     $ pip install .

 Please note that any time you update the source code (e.g. after executing a git pull), Pylot will need to be reinstalled by executing the above command.

-### FreeCAD
-Pylot will use the FreeCAD Python libraries to generate graphics objects from MachUpX (see more under "graphics" in [Creating Input Files](creating_input_files)).
-Instructions for installing FreeCAD can be found in the [MachUpX documentation](https://machupx.readthedocs.io/en/latest/installation.html#freecad-for-exporting-step-files).
-This is only necessary if you intend to use MachUpX for generating graphics.